Free Things to Do in London

 Free museums to visit in London

-London has an incredible museum scene; most are free entry, making them a great day out for the whole family.
+London has an incredible museum scene; most are free entry, making them some of the best free attractions in the city and a great day out for the whole family.

 The Natural History Museum

 The Natural History Museum in South Kensington is housed in a stunning Gothic-style building.
 Explore its galleries for free and dive into the wonders of the natural world and Earth’s history.
-From exhibitions on minerals and zoology to encounters with the museum’s very own T.rex, there’s plenty to captivate kids and adults.
+From exhibitions on minerals and zoology to encounters with the museum’s very own Tyrannosaurus Rex, there’s plenty to captivate both kids and adults; in fact, it’s one of the top free things to do in London for families.

 The Science Museum London

-While in South Kensington, don’t miss out on the Science Museum London.
-It’s free to enter, but make sure to book ahead.
+While in South Kensington, don’t miss out on The Science Museum London.
+It’s free to enter, but you’ll need to make sure to book in advance.
 You’ll find interactive galleries, experimental labs, and exhibits on everything from technology to transport and even astronomy.
-It’s an immersive experience for everyone and an excellent activity for keeping little ones engaged.
+It’s an immersive experience for everyone and one of the most fun free things to do in London.

 Victoria & Albert Museum

 The Victoria and Albert Museum in London is a must-visit for art and design lovers.
-Located in South Kensington’s museum quarter, this iconic museum houses collections of art and design pieces from different periods and is free entry.
-The Young V&A also offers tailored sessions and experiences that combine imagination, play, and design for younger audiences, making it a fun destination for families.
+Located in South Kensington’s museum quarter, this iconic museum houses collections of art and design pieces from different periods and is free to enter.
+Notable pieces include ‘Tippoo’s Tiger’ and the Ardabil Carpet.
+The Young V&A also offers tailored sessions and experiences that combine imagination, play, and design for younger audiences, making it a great free place in London to visit with kids.

 Free attractions in London

-London isn’t short of things to do, and there are plenty of free attractions around the city.
+London isn’t short of things to do, and there are plenty of free attractions around the city, especially in central London.

 Visit Harry Potter filming locations

-Head to King’s Cross Station and visit platform 9 ¾ from the Harry Potter films, you can even pose with a trolley on the platform while waiting for the Hogwarts Express - a perfect photo opportunity for Harry Potter fans.
+Head to King’s Cross Station and visit platform 9 ¾, the famous train station platform from the Harry Potter films.
+You can even pose with a trolley on the platform while waiting for the Hogwarts Express – the perfect photo opportunity for Harry Potter fans.
 Or visit Leadenhall Market, the filming spot for the famous Diagon Alley.
-This 14th-century market is home to boutiques, shops, restaurants, and bars and is the perfect place to spend the day in London.
-Devoted fans of the film series can read more about this in the Harry Potter filming locations guide.
+This breathtaking 14th-century market is home to boutiques, shops, restaurants, and bars, and is a great free place to go in London.
+Devoted fans of the film series can read more about this in this Harry Potter filming locations guide.

 Explore more Harry Potter tours and experiences.